kokkos/ProgrammingGuide/benchmarks.md

 ### `Subspan3D` benchmark

 This benchmark performs the same operations as the `Sum3D` benchmark, but uses three calls to `subspan` rather than the normal means of dereferencing an `mdspan`.
 It is intended to stress the abstraction overhead (or lack thereof) in the implementation, since `subspan` is the most complex part of the `mdspan` implementation from a C++ perspective.
-Note that this is, of course, not the indended use case of the `subspan` function, though it serves as a reasonable worst case proxy.
+Note that this is not the indended use case of the `subspan` function, though it serves as a reasonable worst case proxy.
 The relevant portion of the source code for this benchmark, for an input `mdspan` named `s` and an output named `sum`, looks like:

 ```c++
 for(ptrdiff_t i = 0; i < s.extent(0); ++i) {